namzoyatuk/crawl/README.md

 # Crawl
-Website crawler using Celery, Redis, FastAPI and Docker

-Provides an API endpoint that crawls data of each corporate in the https://ranking.glassdollar.com/ via Celery processes in parallel and returns the data in JSON format.
+Crawl website crawler built with Celery, Redis, FastAPI, and Docker.
+It provides an API endpoint that crawls data of each corporate in the [Glass Dollar Ranking](https://ranking.glassdollar.com/) page, processes it in parallel using Celery, and returns the data in JSON format.

 ## Prerequisites

+Before you begin, ensure you have met the following requirements:

-- Docker is up and running
+- Docker is installed and running on your machine.
-- In your local machine port 80 must be available
+- Port 80 is available on your local machine.

-## Run
+## Installation

+- Clone the repository to your local machine.
+- Navigate to the project directory.
-- In the project directory run in terminal `docker-compose up`
+- Run the following command in the terminal:

+  `docker-compose up`

+## Usage

-- Send an HTTP GET request with your desired method to http://localhost/crawl
+To use, send an HTTP GET request with your desired method to the following endpoint: http://localhost/crawl

 ## Swagger UI

-You can also use Swagger UI in order to make a request. http://localhost/api/v1/crawler/docs
+Crawl also provides a Swagger UI for easier interaction.
+You can access it at the following URL:

+http://localhost/api/v1/crawler/docs